Click the letters to look what’s inside

 Seam – The result when two pieces of fabric are sewn together along a line.

-Seam Allowance – The fabric between the edge of the fabric and the line of stitching, about 1 cm or 5/8″ for most patterns.
+Seam Allowance – The fabric between the edge of the fabric and the line of stitching.
+The width can vary between pattern companies and in a garment.
+Always check the pattern descriptions and pattern pieces.

 Seam Ripper – Your best friend in the sewing room.
 It is a tool with a small hook on one end that can slip under a stitch and get close enough to it to cut the stitch.
 I personally have learned as much about sewing with my seam ripper as I have with making stitches by hand or machine.